Master of counseling complete program guide

 Careers in counseling

 Clinical mental health counselors work with clients of all ages, cultures, and sectors of the community.
+Substance abuse counselor provide support to individuals with drug and alcohol problems, eating disorders, and other behavioral issues.

 Tasks and responsibilities include conducting initial assessments, developing treatment plans, testing, observations, interviews, reviewing past records, and keeping records accurate and current.